© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Craig y Lluest cairn cemetery is a scheduled monument protected by Cadw under reference MG321.
 View the official record →

-Craig y Lluest cairn cemetery is a round cairn monument located in Wales and designated as a scheduled ancient monument.
+Craig y Lluest cairn cemetery is a round cairn located in Wales, dating to the prehistoric period and serving a funerary and ritual function.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG321.

 Craig y Lluest cairn cemetery dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Craig y Lluest cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG321.